Kōhei Uchimura: 2010

-In October 2010, Uchimura headed to the 2010 World Championships again as a member of the Japanese national team.
-As in the previous year, he dominated the all-around qualifications and finals, taking his second consecutive all-around title by a margin of 2.251 points ahead of Philipp Boy.
+In October 2010, Uchimura went to the 2010 World Championships again as a member of Japan's national team.
+As in 2009, he dominated the all-around prelims and finals, taking his second consecutive all-around title by a margin of 2.251 points ahead of Philipp Boy.
 In the all-around final, he had the top score of the day on floor, and highest execution mark (9.666) for a Yurchenko 2½ twists on vault.
 He contributed to Japan's team silver medal by competing in the team final on all events except still rings too.
-He qualified for two event finals, winning silver on floor and bronze on parallel bars.
+He qualified for two event finals, winning silver on floor, and bronze on parallel bars.

 2011

-On October 14, 2011, Uchimura won the all-around final for the 3rd time at the 2011 World Championships in Tokyo, Japan.
-With a score of 93.631 points, Uchimura won by a margin of 3.101 points, roughly the same margin that separated 2nd and 14th place.
-Not only is he the first male gymnast to win three all-around titles, but he is also the first gymnast, male or female, to win three consecutive all-around titles.
+On October 14, 2011, Uchimura won the all-around final for the third time at the 2011 World Championships in Tokyo, Japan.
+With a score of 93.631 points, Uchimura won by a margin of 3.101 points, roughly the same margin that separated second and fourteenth place.
+Not only is he the first male gymnast to win three individual all-around titles, but Uchimura is also the first gymnast, male or female, to win three consecutive individual all-around titles.

-During the all-around final, Uchimura recorded the highest score on four of the six events: floor exercise, still rings, parallel bars, and pommel horse (he tied for the highest score on pommel horse).
+In the all-around final, Uchimura recorded the highest score on four of the six events: floor exercise, still rings, parallel bars, and pommel horse (he tied for the highest score on pommel horse).
 Uchimura also qualified for five of the six individual apparatus finals, all except vault.
 He won his first World Championship gold medal on floor exercise, as well as a bronze medal on high bar and the silver medal with the Japanese team.

 At the 2011 Worlds, Uchimura also won the Longines Prize for Elegance along with Romania's Ana Porgras.
 The prize is given at each World Championships to the male and female gymnasts who demonstrate "the most remarkable elegance".
 The winners were unanimously declared by a panel of judges, where both Uchimura and Porgras were each awarded a trophy, a Longines watch, and US$5,000.
-Uchimura was especially pleased to win this award, since he collects watches.
+He was especially pleased to win this award since he collects watches.

-In November 2011, Uchimura won 4 gold medals at the 65th Japanese Championships.
-Besides the all-around title, he also picked up titles on half of the apparatuses: floor exercise, pommel horse, and high bar.
+In November 2011, Uchimura won four gold medals at the 65th Japanese Championships.
+Besides all-around, he also took titles on half the apparatuses: floor exercise, pommel horse, and high bar.